ArnoldV/Our.Umbraco.GMaps/README.md

 - Add your Google API key in the package.manifest file

 # Special thanks
-Special thanks to [prjseal](https://github.com/prjseal) for the package specifics (Umbraco/Nuget) and demo-site #h5yr!
+Special thanks to [prjseal](https://github.com/prjseal) for the visual studio project setup and included demo-site #h5yr!